ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 2. **Write image to microSD card** (8GB or larger):
    - Windows: Use [Balena Etcher](https://www.balena.io/etcher/) or Win32DiskImager
-   - macOS/Linux: Use `dd` command or Etcher
+   - macOS/Linux: Use the `dd` command or Etcher

 3. **Insert microSD card** into EV3 brick and power on
    - Wait 2-3 minutes for first boot (LED will blink)